fbpx

 2. If you’re using a grout bag, just squeeze it from its end.
 The quicker you do, the faster the contents squirt from the ½-inch hole at the end.

-3. If you go for the semi-dry grout, first make sure you chose a day there’s no rain expected.
-Mix the grout by adding a small amount of water; it will allow you to sweep the substance into the paver joints quickly and easily.
+3. If you go for the semi-dry grout, first make sure you choose a day when there’s no rain expected.
+Mix the grout by adding a small amount of water; it allows you to sweep the substance into the paver joints quickly and easily.

 We suggest you make sure pavers have no excess debris on the surface before you start; it will help keep the grouting clean and efficient.